Security Assurance Case¶

 Mitigated |

-| CWE-312 | Cleartext storage of sensitive data | Credentials are redacted via two mechanisms: (1) The sanitize command uses field-pattern matching to redact credentials in configuration files (device-specific field names like pfSense <bcrypt-hash> require explicit patterns in internal/sanitizer/rules.go).
+| CWE-312 | Cleartext storage of sensitive data | Credentials are redacted via two mechanisms: (1) The sanitize command uses field-pattern matching to redact credentials in configuration files (device-specific field names like pfSense <bcrypt-hash> and <pre-shared-key> require explicit patterns in internal/sanitizer/rules.go).
+OpenVPN TLS/StaticKeys HMAC keys (<tls> and <StaticKeys> elements) are now detected via path-anchored patterns (openvpn.tls, openvpn.statickeys) and the IsOpenVPNStaticKey value detector to avoid false positives with non-OpenVPN <tls> elements in Suricata IDS and IPsec charon syslog configurations.
 (2) Report serialization (JSON/YAML output via ToJSON/ToYAML) redacts sensitive fields including certificate private keys (Certificate.PrivateKey), CA private keys (CertificateAuthority.PrivateKey), and SNMP community strings.
+IPsec pre-shared keys are excluded from the common model entirely (json:"-" tag on pfsense.IPsecPhase1.PreSharedKey) and a conversion warning is emitted when a PSK is present, providing defense-in-depth.
+The sanitizer also covers PSKs at the XML level via the "psk" substring pattern.
 The serialization redaction is implemented using conditional deep-copy logic that only processes entries with non-empty sensitive values, ensuring both security and performance.
 This prevents accidental exposure of private keys in exported reports even when users don't explicitly use the sanitize command.
-Implementation details are documented in AGENTS.md ยง5.25. |
+Implementation details are documented in AGENTS.md §5.25. |

 Mitigated |